 - Long or short term storage at a secure warehouse or depot close by.

-Whatever you wish to transport and wherever you want it transported, Allied International offers among the best container shipping service around.
+Whatever you wish to transport and wherever you want it transported, Allied International offers among the best container moving service around.